mikro-orm/mikro-orm/docs/docs/migrations.md

 ### MySQL

-There is no way to rollback DDL changes in MySQL, implicit commit is forced for those queries automatically, so transactions are not working as expected.
+There is no way to rollback DDL changes in MySQL.
+An implicit commit is forced for those queries automatically, so transactions are not working as expected.

 - https://github.com/mikro-orm/mikro-orm/issues/217